 It's a good idea to contact the supervisor of any PhD project you want to apply for before you submit your application, as they may also be able to advise you on other sources of funding.

 We also accept applications from students who are applying for funding separately, or have funding in place already – please include any details in your application form.

 We are able to offer a limited number of scholarships from the Engineering and Physical Sciences Research Council, to start in October 2021.
 These scholarships will cover home level fees, stipend, and research training and support.
-International students are eligible, though the number of studentships they may be allocated is further limited.
-To be considered for this funding, please ensure you have submitted your application for a place by 5pm on Wednesday 27 January 2021.
+International students are eligible, though the number of studentships they may be allocated is further limited, but a university scholarship may make up the difference in fees for them.
+No separate application for this funding is necessary.
+To be considered for the first round of offers, please ensure you have submitted your application for a place by 5pm on Wednesday 27 January 2021.

 This year the Applied Probability Trust is funding a studentship (including Home level fees, stipend and a generous fund for research activities) in the Probability group, under the supervision of Dr Nic Freeman, Dr Jonathan Jordan or Dr Robin Stephenson, to start in October 2021.
 The Applied Probability Trust is keen to encourage applications from the strongest candidates of all backgrounds.
 To be considered for this funding, please ensure you have submitted your application for a place by 5pm on Wednesday 27 January 2021.

 The Space Weather Awareness Training Network is offering two fully funded studentships based in Sheffield, with the Solar Physics and Space Plasma Research (SP2RC) group, to start in 2021.
 For more information, visit the SP2RC website: